eadmund/cypherback/README.md

       Byte Length
-         2    8    Unix time in seconds when this record was written 10    4    Length in bytes of following records
+         2    8    Unix time in seconds when this record was written 10    4    Length in bytes of the backup run, including start and end records

 ### Hard link (type 1)